 Beach Drops This is the most popular and unique activity offered at Rosewood Little Dix Bay (especially with Honeymooners).
 Guests are transported via Boston Whaler to one of 7 remote beaches around Virgin Gorda, where they can spend a few hours of their day exploring the sands and surf of the BVI.
 It's a neat way to see more of the destination, as the beaches and sea in the British Virgin Islands are indeed some of the most beautiful in the world.
 The resort is happy to extend this activity complimentary to all guests, and for an additional charge will prepare a picnic lunch for guests to bring along.
 This activity is offered with reservations everyday but Thursdays.

-Waterskiing The calm waters surrounding Virgin Gorda are ideal for waterskiing.
-Guests are transported around the corner from resort to nearby Pond Bay for waterskiing in the resort's 19-foot Grady White boat.
+Water-skiing The calm waters surrounding Virgin Gorda are ideal for water-skiing.
+Guests are transported around the corner from resort to nearby Pond Bay for water-skiing with the resort's 19-foot Mako speed boat.
 This activity is offered at an additional cost to guests.
+Additional water sports including kite-boarding, wake-boarding, water-skiing, and sailing lessons are available at the Bitter End Yacht-Club.

 Spring Bay Picnic Every Thursday morning, guests are transported via Boston Whaler to Spring Bay, adjacent to The Baths.
 There the resort's chefs prepare a gourmet barbecue lunch while guests enjoy a guided snorkel tour, or simply relax under umbrellas on the beach.
 A steel band and limbo contest complete the afternoon fun.
-This activity is included in the Classic Caribbean and Pure Romance packages and for guests on the Full American Plan.
+This activity is included in the Pure Romance package and for guests on the Full American Meal Plan.
 Others wishing to participate may do so at an additional charge.

 Snorkeling The British Virgin Islands are renowned for their calm, clear waters and abundant marine life.
 Virgin Gorda is home to many spectacular snorkel sites, including The Baths.
 Snorkel equipment is provided to all guests complimentary for the duration of their stay.
 There is plentiful snorkeling right off the beach at Rosewood Little Dix Bay.
 Three times a week, guests may enjoy complimentary snorkel tours of nearby reefs.
 They may also visit Norman Island, home of The Caves and the reputed setting for Robert Louis Stevenson's Treasure Island, on once-a-week excursions available at an additional charge.
 Trips to The Baths or any one of the numerous other snorkel beaches around the island are also offered.